makersacademy/chitter-challenge/recipes/web_app_recipe.md

 ## Step 0: User stories or specification

 ```
-As a user
+As a Maker
-So that I can keep a daily diary
+So that I can let people know what I am doing
-I want to be able to add a new Diary Entry
+I want to post a message (peep) to chitter

-As a user
+As a maker
-So that I can identify my entry in future
+So that I can see what others are saying
-I want to give each Diary Entry a Title and a Content
+I want to see all peeps in reverse chronological order

-As a user
+As a Maker
-So that I can browse my previous entries
+So that I can better appreciate the context of a peep
-I want to see a list of Diary Entry Titles
+I want to see the time at which it was made

-As a user
+As a Maker
-So that I can read my previous entries
+So that I can post messages on Chitter as me
-I want to click on a title to see the full Diary Entry
+I want to sign up for Chitter
 ```

 ## Step 1: Planning pages